krobelus/git-branchstack/README.md

     [some-independent-fix] Unrelated fix
     [my-awesome-feature] Initial support for feature

-Then this command will create two branches: `my-awesome-feature` with two commits, and `some-independent-fix` with one commit.
+Then this command will create two branches:

     $ git branchless
     Updating refs/heads/my-awesome-feature (ba5e58a => 48a53fec)